How To Treat Concrete Burns

 So, let’s delve into this matter.

-Before understanding concrete burns treatment, it is important to know that cement burn and concrete burn are related but not exactly the same.
+Before understanding concrete burn treatment, it is important to know that cement burn and concrete burn are related but not exactly the same.
 They both refer to skin injuries that occur when cement or concrete comes into contact with the skin.
 However, there are some distinctions:

 Cement Burn: This typically refers to injuries caused by contact with wet or freshly mixed cement.
 Cement’s powdery substance when dry and can become caustic when mixed with water.
 Cement burns can occur when wet cement touches the skin, leading to chemical burns or irritations.